mikekeith52/AllStatesForecast/user_guide.md

 - See [Analysis 7](#analysis-7) for an example of how to run a vector error correction model

 ## Plotting
-- `Forecaster.plot(models='all',metric='mape',plot_fitted=False,print_model_form=False,print_metric=False)`
+1. `Forecaster.plot(models='all',metric='mape',plot_fitted=False,print_model_form=False,print_metric=False)`
 - Plots time series results of the stored forecasts
 - All models plotted in order of best-to-worst mapes
 - Parameters:
   - **models** : list, "all", or starts with "top_"; default "all"
-    - the models you want plotted
+    - the models to be plotted
-    - if "all" plots all models
+    - if "all": plots all models
-    - if list type, plots all models in the list
+    - if list: plots all models in the list
-    - if starts with "top_" reads the next character(s) as the top however models you want plotted (based on lowest MAPE values)
+    - if starts with "top_": reads the next character(s) as the top however models you want plotted (based on metric specified in metric)
   - **plot_fitted** : bool, default False
     - whether you want each model's fitted values plotted on the graph as a light dashed line
     - only works when graphing one model at a time (ignored otherwise)